 - Post-retirement indexing equal to full Consumer Price Index increases

-- Bridge benefits related to CPP payments
+- Bridge benefits related to CPP and OAS payments